ee538/final-project-txia0604/README.md

 <p align="center"><img src="Myimg/3-1.png" alt="CalculateShortestPathCodeDiagram" width="500"/></p>

-According to this diagram, the time complexity of this function is O(n^2 * V), which V is a specific number related to the neighbor number of each location.
+According to this diagram, the time complexity of this function is O(n * V), which V is a specific number related to the neighbor number of each location.

 Here is a single process of the process of update the d map. if we start from node 0, and we found that the current distance[n+1] is greater than the sum of distance[n] and the distance between node n and node n+1, we will use the sum of distance[n] and the distance between node n and node n+1 to update the value of distance[n+1].